 As well as the new lifts Ski-Star, who also own Hemsedal, Are & Salen, have made huge gains in other areas opening new hotels, adding an expanding snow system, piste broadening, and an upgrade to the entire kids area whilst continuing the development in the park.
 Such is the confidence of a long season Ski Star offer Trysil guests a snow guarantee, where they can cancel and rebook for free in there is not enough snow to start the season off - With 80% of the accommodation based on the slopes and a couple of great après bars Trysil is great place to star a Scandinavian snow-tour.

-Being close to the Swedish boarder and only 2.5 hours away from Oslo, most people venture there by car.
-NOR-WAY bus express travels between Oslo and Trysil, with 7 departures daily.
+In recent year getting to Trysil has become increasingly easier with tour operators such as Crystal Ski heading there, with the guaranteed early season snow and a real family atmosphere it is easy to see why these routes are proving so popular.
+Being close to the Swedish boarder and only 2.5 hours away from Oslo, lots of people venture there by car or public transport is also available in the form of the NOR-WAY bus the express travels between Oslo and Trysil, with 7 departures daily that takes roughly 3 hours to arrive in the resort.
 All departures stop by the Oslo International Airport, Gardermoen.
 In Trysil the bus stops at the Trysil Turistsenter, which is only 100m from the first lift.
-There are also direct bus routes to Trysil leaving from Gothenburg, Stockholm and Copenhagen - timetable can be found on the www.trysil.com website.
+There are also direct bus routes to Trysil leaving from Gothenburg, Stockholm and Copenhagen - timetable can be found on the trysil website.